LucasDelfino92/morrowindsharp/mw#.md

 > For detailed information on what this mod does and how to make use of its features, see its [**official wiki**](https://github.com/jhaakma/ashfall/wiki).

 [**BTBGI (Necro Edit) Tweaked**](https://www.nexusmods.com/morrowind/mods/50308)
-Set of personal tweaks to [**BTB's Game Improvements - Necro Edit**](https://www.nexusmods.com/morrowind/mods/47129), which makes significant changes to the game's birthsigns, races, spells, spell effects, alchemy ingredients, potions, equipment, nchantments, GMSTs, and faction requirements.
+Set of personal tweaks to [**BTB's Game Improvements - Necro Edit**](https://www.nexusmods.com/morrowind/mods/47129), which makes significant changes to the game's birthsigns, races, spells, spell effects, alchemy ingredients, potions, equipment, enchantments, GMSTs, and faction requirements.
 - Rename the file to **BTBGI (Necro Edit) Tweaks** before installing it.
 - Hide **BTB's Game Improvements (Necro Edit).esp** and **BTBGI Loot Patch - TCBOO.esp**.
 - Also install the **BTBGI Patches** file if you've installed MM - Enhanced Detection, Poison Crafting, Realistic Repair Add-on, Ashfall, and/or Morrowind Anti-Cheese earlier.
   - Rename the file to **BTBGI Patches** before installing it.
-  - Check the appropiate options in the BAIN installer:
+  - Check the appropriate options in the BAIN installer:
     - [X] 00 Enhanced Detection Patch
     - [X] 01 Poison Crafting Patch
     - [X] 02 Realistic Repair Add-on Patch